Disability Dongles

 -- Rebecca Rosenberg and Danya Henninger, Technical.ly

-- Sign language gloves that translate ASL to English but not English to ASL, addressing one direction of a two-directional communication need while the Deaf community asks for interpreters and captioning.
+- Sign language gloves more broadly translate ASL to English but not English to ASL, addressing one direction of a two-directional communication need while the Deaf community asks for interpreters and captioning.
+A 2024 Deaf-led analysis found the research field reproduces this pattern: agendas are driven by researcher convenience, datasets exclude Deaf leadership, and the community's stated needs are not the brief.17

 - A stair-climbing wheelchair marketed as liberation when the building could install a ramp.